AISaturdaysLagos/Projects/README.md

 ## Cohort 3 Projects

-### Machine Learning Track
+1. Machine Learning Track

-1. Fraud Detection and Prediction Challenges
+1. Music Popularity Prediction
-2. Car Prize prediction based on age and mileage
-3. Predicting Outlet type using Big Mart Dataset
-4. Using Economic Factors to detect the Fertility Rate of a Country (United States a case study)
+2. Using some Economic Factors to predict the Fertility Rate of a Country (United State as a Case Study)
-5. Opportunities and Threat to AI application in Agriculture
-6. Prediction average customer spend
-7. AI16 Tech LLC Salary Predictor Model for New Recruit
-8. Risk Classification in Insurance industry
-9. Flight ticket price prediction
+3. Predicting the market value of premiere league footballers
+4. Car Prize prediction based on age and mileage
-10. Black Friday Price Predictor
+5. Black Friday Price Predictor
-11. Predicting Market Value of Premier League Players
-12. Music Recommender System
+6. Car price predictions using age and mileage
+7. Predicting Outlet Typer Using Big Mart Dataset
+8. Flight Ticket Price Prediction
+9. Regression Model for Fertility Detection Based on Economic Factors
+10. AI16 Salary Predictor Forbes Recruits

-### Deep Learning Track
+2. Deep Learning Track

 1. Image Segmentation
 2. Object Detection